 - General privacy training for all employees;

 - Role-specific privacy training; and

 - Regular privacy training updates.

 General privacy training should be mandatory for all employees.
 This training should, at a minimum, ensure employees are aware that laws apply to the collection, use, storage and disclosure of personal information, and failure to comply with such laws can have consequences both for the individual and the organization.
 It should provide information on the organization’s own privacy policies, including where to find those policies and who they can and should contact if they need guidance.
 Employees should be coached on how to recognize and respond to privacy inquiries, complaints and requests for access, including how and when to escalate such matters to the person(s) within the organization who are responsible for privacy compliance.
 Finally, privacy training must ensure all employees are aware of how and when to report actual or suspected privacy incidents.

 Training all employees on general legal privacy principles is a start.
 Targeted, role-specific privacy training to relevant employee groups is an area where forward thinking organizations can gain a competitive advantage.
 For example:

-Marketing – Training for marketing employees should address consent requirements applicable to using personal information for marketing purposes, including the requirement for fresh consent to use such information for new purposes.
+Sales and Marketing – Training for sales and marketing employees should address consent requirements applicable to using personal information, including the requirement for fresh consent to use such information for new purposes.
 Marketing employees should also be provided with information on legal developments applicable to their function, such as anti-spam legislation.
 Employees who regularly build data-driven campaigns also need to understand when they need to seek guidance on privacy issues.

 To hear how we can help raise your employees’ privacy awareness and skills, get in touch.
 Contact us